karatelabs/karate/README.md

 #(EXPR) | For completeness, [embedded expressions](#embedded-expressions) belong in this list as well

 ### Optional Fields
-If two cross-hatch `#` symbols are used, it means that the key is optional or that the value can be null.
+If two cross-hatch `#` symbols are used as the prefix (for example: `##number`), it means that the key is optional or that the value can be null.
 ```cucumber
 * def foo = { bar: 'baz' }
 * match foo == { bar: '#string', ban: '##string' }
 ```

 ### 'Self' Validation Expressions
 The special 'predicate' marker in the last row of the table above is an interesting one.
 It is best explained via examples.

 Observe how the value of the field being validated (or 'self') is injected into the 'underscore' expression variable: '`_`'
 ```cucumber
 * def date = { month: 3 }
 * match date == { month: '#? _ > 0 && _ < 13' }